Kent's quiet and quirky beaches

 Believe it or not, it was in the peaceful village of St Margaret’s that Britain’s most renowned fictional spy came to be.
 Today you can follow in the footsteps of Bond author Ian Fleming, who rented a house on these quiet shores, and stroll across the bay, backed by spectacular cliffs and country views.
 Discover your own adventures (though maybe don’t be quite as adventurous as 007) with a further tour of James Bond filming locations.
 Peace, quiet and a license to thrill

 Just a mile around the coast from vibrant Folkestone, peace and quiet awaits at Sandgate.
 Relax on the shingle beach (perfect for those who hate shaking sand out of their shoes) or take a dip in the deep blue for an afternoon of relaxation.
-For the ultimate escape, why not check into Pebbles, Mulberry Cottages’ beach-side lodge for a beach break with a difference.
+For the ultimate escape, why not check into one of Bloom Stay's beach-side lodges for a beach break with a difference.
 Romance on the coast

 As a man-made park at the foot of the iconic White Cliffs of Dover, Samphire Hoe certainly earns itself a place on our list.
 Created from the construction of the Channel Tunnel, this 30-hectare nature reserve is home to a long list of flora and fauna species, so make sure you pack your walking shoes and binoculars for a trek through this tranquil setting.
 Man-made wonders

 Tucked just around the corner from the bustling town of Ramsgate, this hidden gem is a must-visit for twitchers!
 The reserve is internationally renowned for waders and wildfowl and, with peak season during the winter and autumn migration months, coastal jaunts needn't be limited to summer!
 Birds of a feather